naredula-jana/Jiny-Kernel/doc/benchmarks.md

 ###Benchmark-1(CPU centric):
 **Overview:** An application execution time on the metal is compared with the same app wrapped using thin OS like Jiny and launched as vm.
 The single app running in Jiny vm outperforms by completing in 6 seconds when compare to the same running on the metal that took 44sec.
 The key reason for superior performance in Jiny os is, it accelerates the app by allowing  it to run in ring-0 so that the overhead of system calls and context switches are minimized.
 The protection of system from app malfunctioning is left to virtulization hardware, means if the app crashes in ring-0 at the maximum vm goes down, but not the host.
 To run in Jiny vm, the app need to recompile using the modified c library. libc need to modify to convert the system calls in to plain function calls.

-**Application(app) used for testing:** A simple C application that read and writes in to a /dev/null file repeatedly in a tight loop is used, the app is a system call intensive.
+**Application(app) used for testing:** A simple C application that read and writes into a /dev/null file repeatedly in a tight loop is used, the app is a system call intensive.
 [The app](https://github.com/naredula-jana/Jiny-Kernel/blob/master/modules/test_file/test_file.c) is executed in four environments on the metal, inside the Jiny as High priority, as normal priority inside Jiny  and inside the linux vm.

 #####Completion time of app in different environments: